azat-co/aws-intermediate/labs/1-hello-world-aws-cli.md

 </html>" > /var/www/html/index.html
 ```

-Feel free to be creative and edit HTML code.
+Feel free to be creative and edit the HTML code.
 For example,

 ```
 echo "<html>